rajdesai17/ToDoMAX/README.md

-<<<<<<< HEAD
 # Daily Todo Tracker

 A minimalist daily task tracking app built with React Native and Expo.
 Track your daily tasks, visualize progress, and share your achievements on social media.
+Unlike traditional to-do apps, this application provides a unique day-centric approach to productivity tracking

 ## Features